Film Theory

 What is The Uncanny Valley?
 Meaning & Examples from Film

-The Uncanny Valley Definition and Meaning The Uncanny Valley is a term coined by robotics professor Masahiro Mori in 1970 …
+What is The Uncanny Valley?
+Definition & Meaning The Uncanny Valley is a term that describes the creepy feeling you …

 What is Anachronism in film definition examples featured image